Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - Better oral function: Improved chewing, speaking, swallowing

-- Pain relief: Reduction in TMJ and chronic jaw pain
+- Pain relief: Reduction in chronic jaw and head pain

-- Adjustment period: Learning to function with new jaw position
+- Learning period for new jaw position and function

-- Individual variation: Results vary based on individual anatomy and healing
+- Results vary based on individual anatomy and healing

 Choosing the Right Surgeon